 Herbs are available in many forms, including capsules, tablets, tinctures, and in bulk.

-In essence, tinctures are convenient because herbs in tincture form are readily absorbed.
-Alcohol-based tinctures often extract plant compounds that teas cannot.
+In essence, tinctures are convenient.
+Herbs in tincture form are readily absorbed.
+However, alcohol-based tinctures often extract plant compounds that teas cannot.

 You may also enjoy reading an additional Off The Grid News article: 12 Ways Thyme Oil Can Heal, Help You Sleep, And Even Chase Away Bugs